 One (1) package in any twelve (12)-month period, consisting of a Health Care Proxy, Living Will, Durable Power of Attorney (long form), and Simple Will.
 All documents included, must be completed by the same covered individual.
 When the Elder Law Rider has been purchased, a Legal Security Package questionnaire will be included in the Plan fulfillment kit.
 Each document drafted in response to the completed questionnaire(s) will be prepared for the covered individual, addressing personal needs of the same individual.
 A covered individual who has the Elder Law Rider can purchase additional Legal Security Packages as noted in the fee table.

-Can be used to ensure the client’s health care and financial wishes are carried out; to provide best health care available, including where appropriate, utilization of available government programs and resources (Medicare & Medicaid); to assist in the coordination of other community-based resources; to plan a strategy regarding estate and tax planning matters.
+Can be used to ensure the covered individual’s health care and financial wishes are carried out; to provide best health care available, including where appropriate, utilization of available government programs and resources (Medicare & Medicaid); to assist in the coordination of other community-based resources; to plan a strategy regarding estate and tax planning matters.

 Elder Law Consultation generally includes: